Collyngodlewski/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is in the console log in the function.
+It is reaching for the name outside of the function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will be the same, but what he rolls will change
 c.
 What is the lexical scope of `newRoll`?
+I believe its a block scope as the newRoll is a const and exist outside of the function

 ### Task 3 - Stretch Goals